How To Take Better iPhone Photos (In 5 Simple Steps)

 You can also tap the + or – button to zoom in or out in increments or simply continue pinching in or out.
 While digital zooming is great, it’s actually making your photo less crisp the more you zoom in because digital zoom only magnifies the pixels in the photograph.

-If you don’t zoom in too much, this won’t be a problem, but if you zoom a lot you aren’t going to get the crispest shot.
-To get around digital zoom limitations, Apple’s newer iPhones use a dual-lens system.
+If you don’t zoom in too much, this won’t be a problem, but if you zoom in a lot you aren’t going to get the crispest shot.
+To get around digital zoom limitations, Apple’s newer iPhones use at least a dual-lens system, and the Pro models like the iPhone 11 Pro/Pro Max have three-lens.

 #4) Put Your Back To The Sun